What you will get from this article:

 Avoid attempting an instant fix

-Phrases like “calm down” or “just relax,” give the impression you don’t actually care about the person.
+How do you help someone with anxiety?
+While it is tempting to try and change their perspective or lighten their mood, phrases like “calm down” or “just relax” give the impression you don’t actually care about the person.
 Anxiety can feel overwhelming and destabilizing, so focus on what you can do to bring stability and perspective at this moment.
 Again, listen – don’t tell.

 Don’t be an accomplice to fear

 That said, it’s also important to not encourage the continuation of the anxiety cycle.
-Understanding and compassion doesn’t mean you must accommodate someone’s fears.
+When you’re learning how to help someone with anxiety, understanding and compassion doesn’t mean you must accommodate someone’s fears.
 Instead, take a moment to remind them to breathe deeply and get their body into a calmer state.
 When our physiology changes, so do our emotions.
 Heart-breathing can be another useful state-changer to help people get over their panic or stressed moment.

 Remember, this person’s anxiety is about them, not you.
 It be particularly difficult when your partner struggles with how to deal with anxiety and withdraws physically or emotionally.
 But instead of feeling upset or frustrated, take a step back.
 Sometimes when we want to help others, we forget to take care of ourselves.
 Tend to your own needs so that you can be the best support for them and for you; it’ll be better for your relationship and your own well-being.

-How to treat anxiety: the importance of support systems
+How to help someone with anxiety: The importance of support systems

 Coaching is one of the most powerful tools we have to make permanent, lasting change.
+This is because coaching entails professional techniques to empower a person while enhancing their support system.
+A person needs a village to thrive, so trying to be someone’s sole support is not how to help someone with anxiety.
 Instead of trying to be a person’s single support system, help them get the help they need.
-Coaching or psychotherapy can help uncover the reasons underlying someone’s anxiety, a crucial first step for mastering their fear.
+Coaching or psychotherapy can help uncover the reasons underlying someone’s anxiety–a crucial first step for mastering their fear.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.